-I am a Senior Lecturer (US: Associate Professor, explained here
+I am a Senior Lecturer (roughly equivalent to US: Associate Professor, explained here

 ) at the School of Computing, Engineering and Mathematics, University of Brighton

 , UK.
 I am also a core member of the Secure and Dependable Software Systems